polygon-io/xbrl-parser/README.md

 At a high level, XBRL is an XML spec intended to be the standard for digital business reporting.

-I can't give you a more precise definition because "digital business reporting" can mean many things, and XBRL needs to work for all of them.
+Digital business reporting is a very broad topic and encompasses many things from financial statements, to compliance reporting and more.

-XBRL is useless on its own, it relies on supplemental taxonomies that describe facts for specific use cases.
+XBRL is able to support so many use-cases by defining a framework and relying on supplemental taxonomies to describe schemas for specific use cases.
 For example the [US GAAP Financial Reporting Taxonomy](https://xbrl.us/xbrl-taxonomy/2021-us-gaap/) defines schemas for facts that relate to US GAAP financial reporting, which is used heavily in quarterly reports submitted to the SEC, among many other things.

-If you're here, I'm assuming you have a specific reason to want to parse XBRL documents, so I'm not going to go into more detail on this.

 Let's jump right into the main components of an XBRL document...

 ### Facts

-The core of any XBRL document: facts (or [items](https://www.xbrl.org/Specification/XBRL-2.1/REC-2003-12-31/XBRL-2.1-REC-2003-12-31+corrected-errata-2013-02-20.html#_4.6) as the spec calls them) represent a single business measurement.
+The core of XBRL documents are facts (also referred to as [items](https://www.xbrl.org/Specification/XBRL-2.1/REC-2003-12-31/XBRL-2.1-REC-2003-12-31+corrected-errata-2013-02-20.html#_4.6)).
+Facts represent a single business measurement.
 Here's an example of a fact whose schema is defined in the [US GAAP Financial Reporting Taxonomy](https://xbrl.us/xbrl-taxonomy/2021-us-gaap/):

 ```xml